NYMC > Departments > Administrative Departments > Information Technology > Network Security

 The team will also bring in the unit head, IT staff, and other staff from the department where the incident occurred, as well as the college data steward (for example, the Vice President for Student and Academic Services for incidents involving student data, or the Vice President for Human Resources for incidents involving employee data).

-4. Officers meets to review the incident and determine how the college should respond to it.
-If there is a reasonable likelihood that sensitive data could have been accessed in an unauthorized fashion, Officers determines which potentially affected parties need to be notified.
-The Officers also considers what needs to be done to avoid similar incidents in the future.
+4. Officers meet to review the incident and determine how the college should respond to it.
+If there is a reasonable likelihood that sensitive data could have been accessed in an unauthorized fashion, Officers determine which potentially affected parties need to be notified.
+The Officers also consider what actions are needed to avoid similar incidents in the future.